Getting into the PTI Program for a Gun Charge in New Jersey

 To find out if you may be eligible for Pre-Trial Intervention in a weapons case in Newark, Paterson, Hackensack, New Brunswick, Toms River, or another Superior Court in New Jersey, call our renowned defense firm at (201)-556-1570.
 Our lawyers have successfully obtained PTI admission for scores of clients in NJ gun cases statewide and we are here to assist you 24/7.
 Consultations are free, so contact us to discuss your gun possession charge at no cost.

-Applying to the PTI Program for a Gun Possession Charge in New Jersey
+Applying to the Pre-Trial Intervention (PTI) Program for a Gun Possession Charge in New Jersey

 In order to get into the Pre-Trial Intervention Program for illegal weapons possession, you must go through the legal process.
 After arrest, the court sets your hearing dates to press the case through the criminal justice system, from arraignment to pretrial to trial, unless your attorney negotiates a plea deal, in which case you skip the trial and go straight to sentencing.
 For a second degree crime, you could face up to 10 years in prison and a $200,000.00 fine.
 Gun charges, like wrongful possession of a firearm without proper permits or driving with an unsecured weapon, are violations of N.J.S.A.
 2C:39-5, which means The Graves Act applies and you will have to serve a mandatory minimum term of incarceration, typically 42 months, minimally, before becoming eligible for parole.
 Though difficult, a skilled weapons attorney can ask the court to waive the mandatory minimum sentence or even order probation or PTI, rather than the mandatory incarceration for gun possession violations.
 A prosecutor would have to agree to file the motion requesting the waiver.

-As a first-time offender charged with a gun in New Jersey, you could apply for the PTI program.
+As a first-time offender charged with a gun in New Jersey, you may apply for the PTI program if the prosecutor agrees.
 To apply, besides the $75.00 application fee, you and your attorney may prepare and submit a package that anticipates the eventual interview with a probation officer, who will want to know about the details of the crime, your criminal history, background, schooling, and employment.
 You may want to include good school grades, employment raises or awards, and character references to show you are essentially a law-abiding citizen who would benefit from a second chance to start fresh.
 The probation officer will then recommend or not recommend you to the prosecutor and judge as a good candidate for the program.

 In granting or denying your application, the court considers the circumstances of the gun possession charge, such as whether the specific gun possessed threatened others or was safely carried, whether you have been otherwise a law abiding citizen, and other mitigating factors, such as voluntary advisement to a police officer that you possessed the firearm, whether the surrendered firearm was unloaded, and whether you were unaware of your permit requirements and limitations.